hamish/graphfetch/README.md

 #### Default Values
 * name: Defaults to target_kind.lower() or target_kind.lower() + 's' if the attachment results in a list.
 * key_name: Defaults to target_kind.lower + '_key' for SOURCE_KEY, source_kind.lower() ='_key' for  TARGET_KEY and target_kind.lower() = '_keys' for SOURCE_KEY Attachments.

+I use the _key and _keys pattern so that the name (without _key(s)) is available on the object as a location to attache the related objects.

 eg:
 ```python
 fd = FetchDefinition(Source)